dgjohnson0317/ABE_camera_gantry/src/abe_project/ABE_readme.md

 ### Optris drivers installation
-Following instructions from the ros wiki and https://github.com/Computational-Mechanics-Materials-Lab/optris_drivers2, the following command was run to install the ros optris drivers: https://sdk.optris.com/downloads/ make sure to install the corrent .deb version for your linux installation (for me this was amd64 and ubuntu 22.04).
+Following instructions from the ros wiki and https://github.com/Computational-Mechanics-Materials-Lab/optris_drivers2, the following command was run to install the ros optris drivers: https://sdk.optris.com/downloads/ make sure to install the correct .deb version for your linux installation (for me this was amd64 and ubuntu 22.04).

 It also seems that ros2 does not come with the camera-info-manager by default, so I also ran `sudo apt install ros-humble-camera-info-manager`